 Word of mouth endorsements by our satisfied customers have always underpinned Floveyor’s growing market share and this project is no exception.
 We are grateful to the entire Alcoa team for spreading the word on our successful design and implementation of a flexible, hyper efficient conveying solution for bulk lime.

-As a result, we’ve secured a deal with global industrial mineral processing company Sibelco to supply two test units modeled on the Alcoa prototype with the option to supply another three to six units based on the success of the initial two.
+As a result, we’ve secured a deal with global industrial mineral processing company Sibelco to supply two test units modelled on the Alcoa prototype with the option to supply another three to six units based on the success of the initial two.